R-Saunders/demeta/ROADMAP.md

     5. **Testing and Validation:** Test with a variety of video files and metadata scenarios.
 Ensure no video/audio quality loss and that all metadata is removed as expected.
     6. **Documentation and User Guidance:** Update documentation and UI to explain new capabilities and any limitations.
   - **Goal:** Remove all metadata (including creation date, GPS, device info, and custom/user fields) without re-encoding, for as many video formats as possible.
-  - **Current Status:** Server-side processing using Next.js API routes with ffmpeg/ffprobe.
-Basic metadata extraction and scrubbing working.
-Full metadata removal (including custom/user fields) requires more advanced video container manipulation and/or new tools.
+  - **Current Status:** Server-side processing using Next.js API routes with ExifTool.
+Full metadata extraction and scrubbing (including custom/user fields) is now supported for video files. ffmpeg/ffprobe is no longer used.

 ## Medium Priority